GuidanceMantras/GuidanceMantras/README.md

 - Please teach your kids to respect elders
 - Please teach your kids to know the value of honesty, trust
 - Please teach your kids to know the importance of keeping a relationships(either father-son relationships, mother-daughter relationships, business-partner relationships)

+### New Place or New Place Of Work
+- When move to any new place for work/life, get to know the place/city first

 ### For boys and Gents for above 15 years old
 - Avoid watching sex and porn videos.
 [Negative impacts of porn addiction] https://www.sandstonecare.com/blog/porn-addiction/